Adams, Rachel, and David Savran. (eds). (2002). The Masculinity Studies Reader. Malden, Massachusetts: Blackwell Publishers.

 Journal of Men’s Studies (USA, 1992-)

-Masculinities: A Journal of Identity and Culture (Turkey, 2014-)
+Masculinities: A Journal of Identity and Culture (Initiative for Critical Studies of Masculinities (ICSM), Turkey), 1st issue February 2015)

 Masculinities and Social Change (Spain, 2012-)